 Existing Proposed

 Zone R-L R-L

 Uses Vacant Single-family detached

-Acreage (in the subject SDP) 104.30 104.30
+Acreage (in the subject SDP) 92.97 92.97

-Single-family detached units 0 88
+Lots 0 103

 - 3. Location: This portion of the Bevard East development is located on the northwestern side of Thrift Road at its intersection with Broken Lance Court, in Planning Area 81B and Council District 9. - 4.
-Surroundings and Use: The subject site is surrounded by Phase 2 of the development to the northwest and single-family detached residential development beyond the boundary of the subject project, by vacant residentially zoned land to the south, by single-family detached residential development to the east on the opposite side of Thrift Road, and by residentially zoned vacant land to the north. - 5.
-Previous Approvals: The subject property has an approved Basic Plan, A-9967, approved by the District Council on March 28, 2006, in accordance with Zoning Ordinance No. 7-2006.
-The Planning Board approved the Comprehensive Design Plan, CDP-0504 on January 12, 2006.
-The CDP was appealed by a citizen party of record to the District Council.
+Surroundings and Use: The subject site is surrounded by Phase 4 of the Bevard development to the west, by vacant land to the south (proposed Wolfe Farm Development, Preliminary Plan of Subdivision 4-04099), by single-family residential land use to the east, and by vacant land and several single-family dwellings to the north. - 5.
+Previous Approvals: The site was the subject of approved Basic Plan A-9967, approved by the District Council on March 28, 2006, in accordance with Zoning Ordinance No. 7-2006.
+The Planning Board approved the Comprehensive Design Plan, CDP-0504, on January 12, 2006.
+The CDP was approved by the District Council on June 6, 2006.
 As of the writing of this report, the final decision of the District Council has not been rendered.
 Preliminary Plan of Subdivision 4-05050 was approved on February 16, 2006, by the Planning Board, prior to the final approval by the District Council of the rezoning case and prior to the final decision on the CDP. - 6.
-Design Features: Most (80 lots) of the subject phase of development are accessed from Thrift Road, primarily via "Public Road B." The remainder (8 lots) are accessed by "Public Road A," a cul-de-sac also off Thrift Road in the plan's northeasterly corner.
-Public Road B extends through the plan in a northwestern direction, intersecting first with "Public Road D," which ends in culsde-sac in either direction, with an additional cul-de-sac extending off it in a southern direction at its western end.
-Then Public Road D intersects with "Public Road H" that ends in a cul-de-sac in the northern direction, but intersects with Public Road D at its southern terminus.
-"Public Road E", a cul-de-sac emanating from Public Road D in the southernmost portion of the phase, provides frontage for six lots.
+Design Features: Phase 5 includes lots on both sides of Public Road F, 13 on the south side and 9 on its north side, and is flanked by homeowners parcels M and Z on its northwestern and southwestern end in this phase, and N and O at its eastern end, where it intersects with Tippett Road.
+More specifically, at that juncture, Parcel N is in the northwestern quadrant of the intersection and Parcel O is in its southwestern quadrant.
+Public Road GG extends perpendicular to and travels south from Public Road F. Public Roads FF, EE and DD, in turn, extend in a western direction from Public Road GG in ladder-like fashion extending south through this phase of the Bevard Subdivision.
+This ladder-like road network provides frontage for the remainder of the 103 lots in the subject phase of the development.
+All streets in the subject phase are double loaded with the exception of the intersection of Public Road FF and Public Road CC, where the proposed trail joins into the sidewalk network, and on the western end of Public Road F, within the subject phase of development.
+At that juncture, a single playground for ages two to five is included where the land is not lotted out.
+Detailed plans for the playground have been included in the plans and are specified as follows: